openethereum/pwasm-tutorial/README.md

 ```

 ## Run node and deploy contract
 Now it's time to deploy our Wasm contract on the blockchain.
-We can ether test in own local development chain or publish it on the public Kovan network.
+We can either test in own local development chain or publish it on the public Kovan network.

 ### Option 1: Setup and run development node
 Parity **1.9.5** includes support for running Wasm contracts.